laurent22/joplin/packages/server/README.md

 ### Setting up Storage on a New Installation

+This step is optional.

 To save item contents (notes, tags, etc.) to the local filesystem instead, use:

 	STORAGE_DRIVER=Type=Filesystem; Path=/path/to/dir

 After this is set, all item contents will be saved under the defined `/path/to/dir` directory.

-### Migrating Storage for an Existing Installation
+### Migrating storage for an existing installation

+This step is optional.

 Migrating storage is a bit more complicated because the old content will have to be migrated to the new storage.
 This is done by providing a fallback driver, which tells the server where to look if a particular item is not yet available on the new storage.